BanchouBoo/bento/README.md

 ### wayland
 - [ ] Multi-monitor support
-- [ ] More efficient line drawing algorithm (not too important
+- [ ] More efficient line drawing algorithm
     - not too important, won't really matter until diagonal line rendering is necessary

 ## other less organized notes and plans that may or may not happen